**What is mobile technology?**

 Today, as mobile technology applications become more integrated with artificial intelligence, data security, and digital systems, they are reshaping the future of health services, practice management, medical research, and clinical trial operations, often while reducing healthcare costs and enhancing resource management.

-The journey of mobile technology in healthcare began modestly, but its growth has been transformational for the healthcare industry.
+>The rise of mobile technology started small, but its growth has been transformational for the healthcare industry.

 In the early 2000s, the introduction of EHRs and electronic medical records laid the groundwork for the digital systems in the healthcare industry.
 But it wasn't until the rise of mobile phones, tablets, and mobile apps that healthcare providers could truly have immediate access to medical records, treatment plans, and vital signs from virtually anywhere.